kungtalon/ADGC/README.md

 - Ops: algorithmic operations between different nodes
 - Functional: activation functions and loss functions

-### Graph Forward and Backward
+### Forward and Backward
-Each node of the graph will have to implement the logics of `do_forward()` and `do_backward(Node* parent_ptr)`, the first one computes its forward value and the other computes the nodes' jacobian matrix with regard to one of its parent nodes.
+Each node of the graph needs to implement the logics of `do_forward()` and `do_backward(Node* parent_ptr)`, the first one computes its forward value and the other computes the nodes' jacobian matrix with regard to one of its parent nodes.

 A code snippet about how to build the graph: